Rutiodon: R. carolinensis

 Since its original description, R. carolinensis has been conflated with various other phytosaur species from the eastern United States.
 Isaac Lea named several phytosaur species from Pennsylvania shortly before Emmons' description: Clepsysaurus pennsylvanicus (in 1851) and Centemodon sulcatus (in 1856).
 Both species were compared favorably with R. carolinensis by Emmons, and some authors have noted that either could be considered a senior synonym of Rutiodon.
 Nevertheless, fossils of R. carolinensis are much more complete, so the validity of the genus is rarely questioned.
 Clepsysaurus and Centemodon are most commonly considered dubious and undiagnostic, and their fossils have variably been referred to Rutiodon, Phytosaurus, or Phytosauria incertae sedis by different authors.

 Othniel Charles Marsh (1893) named Belodon validus, based on a scapula from the New Haven Arkose near Simsbury, Connecticut.
 In 1896, Marsh mentioned a phytosaur skull from Chatham County, North Carolina.
 This was the second phytosaur skull found in the area, after that of Emmons (1860).
 Marsh named his phytosaur skull Rhytidodon rostratus.
 Belodon validus is considered dubious and undiagnostic, while "Rhytidodon rostratus" (specimen USNM 5373) has been referred to R. carolinensis.

 Phytosaur fossils tentatively referred to R. carolinensis were unearthed in 1959 in Fairfax County, Virginia, near Dulles International Airport which was still under construction.
-These fossils, including vertebrae, ribs, and scutes, were recovered from red calcareous mudstones of the Balls Bluff Siltstone.
+These fossils, including vertebrae, ribs, and scutes, were recovered from red calcareous mudstones of the Ball's Bluff Siltstone.
 This extends the range of Rutiodon (and phytosaurs as a whole) into the Culpeper Basin.